-Element C Students do not have access Some students have access All students have access to All students have access Do all students have access to appropriate technology to appropriate technology appropriate technology to appropriate technology to appropriate technology resources either through a 1:1 program or through embedded classroom resources resources, resources; however, those resources are shared via computer labs, computer carts or personal resources either through a 1:1 program or through embedded classroom technology technology? technology devices 3, Element D Do students have access to comprehensive digital citizenship instruction and supports with instruction based in an effective curriculum that results in digital safety and media literacy?
+Element C Do all students have access to appropriate technology resources either through a Students do not have access to appropriate technology resources Some students have access to appropriate technology resources, All students have access to appropriate technology resources; however, those resources are shared via All students have access to appropriate technology resources either through a 1:1 program or through 1:1 program or through embedded classroom technology? computer labs, computer carts or personal technology devices embedded classroom technology Element D Do students have access to comprehensive digital citizenship instruction and supports with instruction based in an effective curriculum that results in digital safety and media literacy?
 Students do not have access to instruction and support for digital citizenship.
 Some students have access to digital citizenship instruction and supports.
 All students have access to digital citizenship instruction and supports; however, the instruction is not based on ensuring digital safety and media literacy.
 All students have access to comprehensive digital citizenship instruction and supports with instruction based in an effective curriculum that results in digital safety and media literacy.